GUE Correlators and Large Genus Asymptotics: Introduction

 \section{Introduction}

 Large genus asymptotics of psi-class intersection numbers on the moduli space of stable algebraic curves have been studied in the literature.
-Liu and Xu found and proved \cite{LX} certain large genus asymptotics and rationality properties.
-Delecroix, Goujard, Zograf and Zorich (DGZZ) conjectured \cite{DGZZ} the large genus uniform leading asymptotics of psi-class intersection numbers, which was improved and proved by Aggarwal in \cite{Agg}.
-Guo and Yang \cite{GYPsi} gave a new proof of the above-mentioned Liu-Xu's results and DGZZ's conjecture through estimates of the matrix-resolvent formula given in \cite{BDY1} regarding the KdV hierarchy.
+Liu and Xu found and proved~\cite{LX} certain large genus asymptotics and rationality properties.
+Delecroix, Goujard, Zograf and Zorich (DGZZ) conjectured~\cite{DGZZ} the large genus uniform leading asymptotics of psi-class intersection numbers, which was improved and proved by Aggarwal in~\cite{Agg}.
+Guo and Yang~\cite{GYPsi} gave a new proof of the above-mentioned Liu--Xu's results and DGZZ's conjecture through estimates of the matrix-resolvent formula given in~\cite{BDY1} regarding the KdV hierarchy.

-In this paper, using the matrix-resolvent formula for the GUE (Gaussian unitary ensemble) correlators in \cite{DYGUE} (which are closely related to enumerations of ribbon graphs), we will study certain large genus asymptotic behaviors and certain rationality properties.
-Our method is similar to \cite{GYPsi}.
+In this paper, using the matrix-resolvent formulae~\cite{DYGUE} for the GUE (Gaussian unitary ensemble) correlators (which are closely related to enumerations of ribbon graphs), we will study certain large genus asymptotic behaviors and certain rationality properties.
+Our method is similar to~\cite{GYPsi} (cf.~\cite{BDY1,DYP1}).
 In particular, we will obtain large genus asymptotics of enumerations of ordinary graphs and ribbon graphs with 1 face.
+We note that Pasquetti and Schiappa~\cite{FreeEnergy} analyzed large genus behavior of certain GUE free energy from the perspective of resurgence theory; see also~\cite{Resurgence} for a comprehensive review on resurgence.
+We also note that a deep result about uniform bounds on enumeration of triangulations in large genus was obtained in~\cite{Triangular}.

-The GUE correlators of observables $\tr M^i,i=1,2,\cdots$, are defined by
+The GUE correlators of observables $\tr M^i$, $i=1,2, \dots $, are defined by

 where $\mathcal{H}(N)$ denotes the space of $N\times N$ Hermitian matrices.
-It is known from \cite{DYGUE} that \emph{the GUE partition function}
+It is known~\cite{AvM,DYGUE,Gera} that \emph{the GUE partition function}